Posted on 9 January 2020

-Swarthmoor Hall is a mansion in Swarthmoor, Cumbria, in North West England.
-It was built around 1568 and by the mid 17th century it was owned by the Judge Thomas Fell and his wife Margeret.
+Swarthmoor Hall is a mansion in Swarthmoor, Cumbria, north-west England.
+It was built around 1568 and by the mid 17th century it was owned by the judge Thomas Fell and his wife Margeret.

 The Cradle of Quakerism

-George Fox visited the Hall in 1652.
+Founding Friend George Fox visited the hall in 1652.
 Thomas Fell was travelling as a judge, but Fox had an audience with Margaret Fell, who became interested in his teachings.
-She arranged for him to preach in St Mary’s Church in nearby Ulverston and at the Hall.
-During his time there, many people were convinced in Quakerism.
+She arranged for him to preach in St Mary’s Church in nearby Ulverston and at the hall.
+During his time there, many people were convinced by Quakerism.

 When Thomas Fell returned home, he was persuaded by his wife and some others to listen to Fox, who successfully appealed to his pro-Parliamentary sentiments.
 Fell was never totally convinced by Fox’s religious teachings, but he did allow his home to be used as a Meeting House for the early Friends.

-Thomas Fell died in 1658 and eleven years later George Fox married the widowed Margaret Fell.
-Fox died in London in 1691 and Margaret died at the Hall in 1702.
+Thomas Fell died in 1658 and eleven years later Fox married the widowed Margaret.
+Fox died in London in 1691 and Fell died at the hall in 1702.

 The cradle was built in 1690.
 It has posts on the two ends for making a net with string to prevent cats from crawling in with baby (this is the origin of the string game called Cat’s Cradle).

 The London Yearly Meeting of the Society of Friends purchased Swarthmoor Hall in 1951 for £9,000 and it still belongs to the society today – who regularly use it for courses and retreats.